“In a couple of weeks, families and children who are on their own will have fewer options to join loved ones in safety”

 Refugees sadly face dangerous journeys in their search for safety and are often split from their loved ones on their way, or as they leave their homes and lives behind.

-When someone seeking asylum is granted refugee status they can apply to reunite with their spouses and children under 18.
+When someone seeking asylum is granted refugee status they can apply for refugee family reunion, to reunite with their spouses and children under 18.
 Unfortunately, this process is complex, expensive and lengthy.

 While we help reunite families from around the world, in recent years we have supported families separated across Europe more and more.
 In the past two years over 1,600 people were able to join their relatives in the UK under the Dublin III Regulation, a piece of European law.